wpswings/membership-for-woocommerce/README.txt

 **6) Send Quick Notifications to All Users:** The WooCommerce Membership plugin allows you to send email notifications to your users in bulk.
 You can send emails regarding any subject you deem worthy.
 For example, new membership plan launches, offers, Woo membership discounts, etc.

-**7) Membership Registration Shortcodes:** Admin can place a form for users to redirect them to the payment checkout page for direct purchases.
+**7) Membership Registration Shortcodes:** WooCommerce Membership free plugin admin can place a form for users to redirect them to the payment checkout page for direct purchases.
 This will help users with a hassle-free purchase.

 **8) Filter Member According to Membership Plan and Column Added in Members Table:** Admin can allow their members to filter members by membership plans.
 This will help you to find the details of members according to the plans.
 Go to all members, click on the filter by membership plan, and find the customer.